rlevchenko/powershell-skype/README.md

 ## Post-installation steps
 - Check simple URLs (shoulde be configured during script execution)
 - Add additional FE/Edge, change SQL AlwaysOn Listener if it is necessary

+Please note: create, tested and verified in far 2016.
+However, I'm pretty sure the script work with later SfB versions (some minor change might be required though).
+Happy deployment and thanks for stars.